 It's unlikely to contaminate itself by opening its mail.

 The SARS-CoV-2 coronavirus can survive on paper and cardboard for about a day, so the likelihood of being infected through letters and packages is low.

-Plastic blisters should always be removed, discarded, and then washed hands thoroughly.
-Mail can be left to rest for a few hours, preferably in a warm place, before opening, and one day for packages.
-If you can't wait, make sure that the outside of the envelope does not come into contact with the contents, then put the envelope directly into a closed garbage can and wash your hands afterward.
+Mail can be left to stand for a few hours, preferably in a warm place, before being opened, and one day for parcels.
+If you cannot wait and you think there is a risk of contamination, you should take care that the outside of the envelope does not come into contact with the contents, then put the envelope directly into a closed bin, and wash your hands afterwards.

 For microwave oven decontamination, first make sure that the object does not contain plastic or metal, and add a glass filled with water to the microwave oven to inactivate the virus.
 Without water, the decontaminating effect of the microwave is lost.
 Studies show that a microwave run at 900-1250 W for 20 seconds can inactivate many types of viruses.